rkruze/deployment-automation/kubernetes/eks/README.md

    This should preserve the `NodeInstanceRole`, while authorizing users.

+**Tips**

+- You might find it useful to download [Lens](https://github.com/lensapp/lens), a tool for visualizing Kubernetes clusters.

 **Troubleshooting**

 - If you run `kubectl`commands and they show no information about Redpanda, make sure they use the correct namespace by including `-n redpanda`.
-- If you run `eksctl` commands and they show no information about the cluster, make sure they point to the right Amazon region by including `--region us-west-2`.
+- If you run `eksctl` commands and they show no information about the cluster, make sure they point to the right Amazon region by including (e.g.) `--region us-east-2`.